 Our Mission

-A national survivor-led nonprofit organization, transforming the growth of BIPOC and LGBTQIA+ survivors of domestic trafficking and those impacted by the commercial sex industry by providing barrier-free access to survivor-centered support focused on mental health, education, and economic stability.
+A national survivor-led nonprofit organization, transforming the growth of BIPOC and LGBTQIA+ survivors of domestic trafficking and those within the commercial sex industry by providing barrier-free access to survivor-centered support focused on mental health, education, and economic mobility.

 Our Vision

-YAMT envisions creating a world where mental health, education, and financial stability are no longer barriers to success for marginalized survivors.
+YAMT envisions creating a world where mental health, education, and economic mobility are no longer barriers to success for marginalized survivors and sex workers.

-We envision a world where marginalized survivors are seen, heard and understood in their own lives, communities and through a wider lens of society’s views.
+We envision a world where marginalized survivors and sex workers are seen, heard and understood in their own lives, communities and through a wider lens of society’s views.

 Our Programs